rama7993/c360-docs/docs/crm/lead.md

 1. Normal Addition from list Page.
 2. Via Import Lead.
-3. While adding audience Campaign(If lead not exist in the list).
+3. While adding audience Campaign (If the lead does not exist in the list).
    :::

 <figure>